 Custom prompts are supplied together as a class.
 If you want to customise only some of the prompts, inherit from IPython.terminal.prompts.Prompts, which defines the defaults.
 The required interface is like this:

 class MyPrompts(shell)

 Prompt style definition. shell is a reference to the TerminalInteractiveShell instance.

 '''

 in_prompt_tokens (cli=None)

 continuation_prompt_tokens (self, cli=None, width=None)

 rewrite_prompt_tokens()

-out_prompt_tokens()

-Return the respective prompts as lists of (token type, text) tuples.

 '''